PGA Championship Golf 1999 Edition: Development and release

 In July 1998, Sierra Sports announced an agreement with PGA Interactive to create PGA Championship Golf 1999 Edition, scheduled for release that October.
 The game was developed by Headgate Studios.
 The game's director was Vance Cook, who also served as a designer and software engineer.
 Cook, who founded Headgate Studios, had previously worked on the Links golf games and Sierra's Front Page Sports: Golf.

 To replicate the courses, Cook and his team would survey each real course, then they would fly an airplane 1,000 to 2,000 feet above the course and take aerial photographs.
 The survey data and photographs were then put through the process of photogrammetry.
 Following that, a photographer would visit the courses to take pictures of trees, bushes, ground textures, and the clubhouses.
-The pictures were then taken to Headgate's office in Salt Lake City, Utah, where the courses were then created.
+The pictures were then taken to Headgate's office in Salt Lake City, Utah, where the courses were created.
 Each course took three to four months to complete, with a team of three or four people.
 The Jocassee Shoals course was created using the Course Architect.
 The golfers consist of 400 animated motions and are made of up to 20,000 polygons.
 The game's TrueSwing was previously featured in Front Page Sports: Golf, and was enhanced for PGA Championship Golf 1999 Edition.

 On May 20, 1999, Sierra Sports announced the completion of the game.
 In North America, copies of PGA Championship Golf 1999 Edition began shipping in late May 1999, and were expected to be on sale by June 1.
 The game was released for Microsoft Windows.
 The Sierra Sports Golf Association, a sports league created by WON.net, hosted various online golf events for players of the game.
 In addition, players using the Course Architect would post their custom-made courses online to share with others.
 As of July 1999, more than 35 custom courses had been posted on WON.net.
 By September 1999, the game had been released in the United Kingdom.
 By August 2000, the game had been re-released in the U.K as part of the Sierra Originals budget label.